gabrielfirmacion/todo-app-passion-project/README.md

 # React Todo App

 This is a simple to Todo App written in React.
+I decided to study React for my project in Dev Bootcamp.
+We had a total of 4 days to finish a very simple and functional app.

 I got the server.rb file from Facebook so that you can run this app through a server.
 It has simple functions of adding a task and deleting a task as done.

 ### To run: